Documentation

 Compiler pipeline

-source.ts → Lexer → Tokens → Parser → AST → Type Checker → C Codegen → output.c
+source.ts → Lexer → Tokens → Parser → AST → Checker →┬→ CodeGen → output.c (single-target)

 lexer.zigTokenizer with comment skipping, string/number/identifier support

-parser.zigRecursive descent parser with precedence climbing for expressions
+parser.zigRecursive descent parser with class/method/constructor/new/this support

-codegen.zigC emitter — interface→struct, console.log→printf, type-driven output
+codegen.zigC emitter — interface→struct, console.log→printf (single-target -target c)

 Supported types